-Each gully was quantitively ranked based on restoration need using factors such as erosion potential, proximity to natural resources, and the potential for site contamination.
+The LMRWD ranked each gully quantitively based on restoration need using factors such as erosion potential, proximity to natural resources, and the potential for site contamination.
 The next stage of the project will use 2023 fieldwork results and recommendations to inform restoration feasibility studies for four gullies that are contributing the most sediment to the Minnesota River.
 By compiling site data for more than 300 gullies, the LMRWD can actively manage and improve these sites over time.